immortal03/my-smol-url/README.md

 - Additionally, you may set `dokku config:set your_app_name CDN_HOST=YOUR_CDN_HOST` if you want to use a CDN to serve your assets
 - On your local repository, add git remote `git remote add dokku dokku@[server_ip_address]:[dokku_app_name]`
 - Run `git push dokku main` to deploy to production
-- Run `dokku ps:scale worker=1` to scale the worker process to 1
+- Run `dokku ps:scale your_app_name worker=1` to scale the worker process to 1
 - Run `dokku domains:add your_app_name domain_name` to add a domain name to your application (if applicable)
+- Run `dokku run your_app_name rails db:create db:migrate` to migrate your DB

 #### Adding SSL Support

-- In your EC2 instance, install [letsencrypt plugin](https://github.com/dokku/dokku-letsencrypt) for dokku
+- In your EC2 instance, SSH in as ubuntu and install [letsencrypt plugin](https://github.com/dokku/dokku-letsencrypt) for dokku
+- Run `dokku domains:remove your_app_name your_v_host_url`
 - Run `dokku letsencrypt:enable your_app_name` to install SSL certificate for your app

 ### Deployment Issues